-In the land of big monitors, the ultrawide is king — or at least, we think so.
-These 21:9 panels boast impressive resolution, immersive curves, and more workspace than you’re used to from a single panel.
+In the land of big monitors, the ultrawide is king.
+The best 21:9 panels boast impressive resolution, immersive curves, and more workspace than you’re used to from a single display.
 The most common we’ve seen are 2,560 x 1,080 panels, or more impressive 34-inch displays with 3,440 x 1,440 resolution.

 You’ll need a big desk

-There are no real surprises when it comes to the LG’s stand and aesthetic.
-The white and stainless steel color scheme used on all high-end LG monitors is found here, and the sleek, curved stand is similar to its small siblings.
+There are no surprises when it comes to the LG’s stand and aesthetic.
+The white and stainless steel color scheme used on all high-end LG monitors is found here, and the sleek, curved stand is similar to its brothers and sisters.
 It’s mundane, but elegant.

 LG’s use of a similar design across its range has its benefits.
 There are no major panel gaps or oddities, and the monitor feels sturdy and well-built.
 That’s important, given the monitor’s price.
 You’ll want it to feel premium, even if you rarely touch it.